 I like the Five in a Row curriculum as parents with differing budgets can use it.
-This is because it offers ‘required’ ‘add-on’, and extra material for each age.
-If you’ve only got a basic budget, you can just buy the ‘required package’.
+This is because it offers ‘required’ ‘add-on’ and extra material for each age.
+So if you’ve only got a basic budget, you can just buy the ‘required package.’

 Life Pac is another Christian homeschooling curriculum produced by Alpha Omega Publications.
-It contains very similar content to Switched on Schoolhouse (SOS) and Monarch, it’s digital twins.
+It contains similar content to Switched on Schoolhouse (SOS) and Monarch, its digital twins.
 However, Life Pac is done flexibly through workbooks, making it perfect for parents who prefer an offline, physical textbook style.

 When you use Life Pac, ten worktexts will provide material for the whole year for a grade.

 This program would be great for those who have an unreliable internet connection.
-It would also be good for parents who want to avoid too much screentime and the negative effects of technology overuse.
+It would also be suitable for parents who want to do more screen-free homeschooling and avoid the negative effects of technology overuse.

-Life Pac is also similar to Horizons (see further down the page), another AO Publication, which is a little more structured.
-To compare Horizons vs Lifepac, check out the link.
+Life Pac is similar to Horizons (see further down the page), another AO Publication, which is a little more structured.
+To compare Horizons vs. Lifepac, check out the link.

-Mater Amabilis uses a structured approach as it aims to ‘follow the methodology set out in CM’s own writings as closely as possible.
-Children follow a set, formal course of study, using a highly efficient method which allows children to cover a broad range of subjects in the course of a short school day.’
+Mater Amabilis uses a structured approach to ‘follow the methodology in CM’s writings as closely as possible.
+Thus, children follow a set, formal course of study, using a highly efficient method which allows children to cover a broad range of subjects in the course of a short school day.’

-This program has some free links to suggested resources, however, the majority of the links refer parents to buy books from Amazon as is the case with many CM curricula.
+This program has some free links to suggested resources.
+However, most of the links refer parents to buy books from Amazon, as is the case with many CM curricula.

 A Gentle Feast is a Charlotte Mason homeschooling curriculum written by the Christian author, Julie Ross (you can check out her Christian convictions regarding education here).
 It offers lifetime access for home educators.

 The curriculum is a structured approach whereby parents choose a 4-year history cycle (i.e. it repeats at the end of 4 years).
-Parents can then choose whether they want:
+Parents can then decide whether they want: